freqtrade/freqtrade/docs/strategy-advanced.md

 ### Custom stoploss

+Called for open trade every throttling iteration (roughly every 5 seconds) until a trade is closed.
+The usage of the custom stoploss method must be enabled by setting `use_custom_stoploss=True` on the strategy object.

 The stoploss price can only ever move upwards - if the stoploss value returned from `custom_stoploss` would result in a lower stoploss price than was previously set, it will be ignored.
-The traditional `stoploss` value serves as an absolute lower level and will be instated as the initial stoploss.
+The traditional `stoploss` value serves as an absolute lower level and will be instated as the initial stoploss (before this method is called for the first time for a trade).

-The usage of the custom stoploss method must be enabled by setting `use_custom_stoploss=True` on the strategy object.
 The method must return a stoploss value (float / number) as a percentage of the current price.
 E.g. If the `current_rate` is 200 USD, then returning `0.02` will set the stoploss price 2% lower, at 196 USD.